opnsense/docs/source/manual/how-tos/proxyicapantivirus.rst

 To test if the engine is operational and functional go to http://www.eicar.org/?page_id=3950 on this page you will find several files you can test.

 First test the HTTP protocol version.
-If that works, test the HTTP version if you have also configured the transparent SSL proxy mode.
+If that works, test the HTTPS version if you have also configured the transparent SSL proxy mode.

 ..
 Warning::